WingedWireless/-Nectar-Web-Interface/README.md

 ### Purpose of the Nectar-Web-Interface
-The Nectar Web Interfacce [NWI] is an online graphical user interface that enables users to upload codes to various processors using bootloaders.
+The Nectar Web Interfacce [NWI] is an online graphical user interface that enables users to upload codes to various processors using certain bootloaders.

 Current supported Bootloaders include:
 1. ATmegaBOOT Bootloader